 As more weight is placed behind this sweet spot it offers a better feel and more ability to shape your shot than having a cavity back, which is usually why you will hear blade irons referred to as muscle backs.

 The cavity back irons usually contain a recess or cavity at the back of the head, which helps give more weight to the overall perimeter.
-By adding more weight into the edges of the clubhead it will allow increase in the MOI ( Moment Of Inertia ) or in other terms forgiveness in the club.
-Usually, a large club head is paired with a thinner clubface, this means that any off-centre shots will fly longer and straighter than when using a blade iron.
+By adding more weight into the edges of the clubhead it will allow an increase in the MOI ( Moment Of Inertia ) or in other terms forgiveness in the club.
+Usually, a large clubhead is paired with a thinner clubface, this means that any off-center shots will fly longer and straighter than when using a blade iron.

-The increase in the forgiveness, however, reduces the feel of the club, which means that these kind of irons are best suited to those with a mid to high handicap.
+The increase in the forgiveness, however, reduces the feel of the club, which means that these kinds of irons are best suited to those with a mid to high handicap.

 Mid-irons are usually between 5 and 7 and the shorter irons are usually numbers 8 and 9.
 Other short irons such as pitching wedge, attack wedge, and a sand wedge are also included.

-These hybrid irons are usually aimed towards people who struggle to hit with longer irons, the hybrid iron set progresses from cavity back short irons, through hollow back or reduced cavity mid irons to part iron/wood hybrid clubs.
+These hybrid irons are usually aimed towards people who struggle to hit with longer irons, the best hybrid iron sets progresses from cavity back short irons, through a hollow back or reduced cavity mid irons to part iron/wood hybrid clubs.